voruti/SimpleTraefikRedirectGenerator/README.md

 - redirects.json  # copied from the repo: your mappings
 ```

-Execute with `docker-compose up` inside the repository directory.
+Execute with `docker compose up` inside the repository directory.